 Until April 2017, he was a partner at Jenner & Block, in Chicago, where he co-founded and co-chaired the firm’s International Arbitration Practice.
 During his 29 years at the firm, he acted as counsel and arbitrator in a wide range of high value matters worldwide.
 He also served as counsel in major domestic litigation and arbitration proceedings throughout the United States.

 The business disputes Mr. Schaner has handled cover a broad spectrum of industries, including aerospace and defense, automotive, chemicals, construction, energy, financial services, hospitality, manufacturing, medical devices, printing, software, technology, telecommunications, and textiles.
 They have concerned amounts in controversy ranging from less than $1 million to more than $1 billion.
-The matters have involved contract claims concerning many types of contracts, such as licensing agreements, manufacturing agreements, insurance contracts, joint venture agreements, restrictive covenants, employment contracts (including executive compensation), mergers and acquisition agreements, distribution and franchise agreements, credit agreements, and supply agreements.
+The matters have involved contract claims concerning many types of contracts, such as licensing agreements, manufacturing agreements, insurance contracts, joint venture agreements, restrictive covenants, employment contracts (including executive compensation), mergers and acquisition agreements, distribution and franchise agreements, hotel management agreements, credit agreements, and supply agreements.
 In addition, Mr. Schaner has arbitrated claims relating to antitrust and competition laws, trade secret laws, and other statutes, as well as claims for fraud, negligent misrepresentation, breach of fiduciary duty, and tortious interference with contract.

 Mr. Schaner has taken an active role in the U.S. and global arbitration communities, including with many of the key organizations that are vital to the practice of arbitration, such as the International Bar Association, International Chamber of Commerce, London Court of International Arbitration, American Arbitration Association/International Centre for Dispute Resolution, and Chartered Institute of Arbitrators.
 He has spoken and published widely in the arbitration field.
 He is a co-editor of International Arbitration in the United States (Kluwer Law International 2018) and served from 2013-18 as the editor of Dispute Resolution International, the dispute resolution journal of the International Bar Association.